Pastel de Nata (Custard Tarts)

 I used ready-made puff pastry for this recipe, but if you feel like making your own, I recommend making my flaky pastry recipe.
 It works really well and takes less time to make than puff pastry.

 If you decide to give this recipe a try, let me know!
-Leave a comment below and rate it – it’s really helpful to me and the other readers.
-And don’t forget to take a picture and tag it #thegourmetlarder on Instagram.
-I love seeing what you come up with! 🙂
+Leave a comment below and rate it – it’s really helpful to me and other readers knowing what you think!
+And don’t forget to take a picture and tag me @thegourmetlarder or hashtag it #thegourmetlarder on Instagram or Facebook.
+I love seeing what you’ve been baking! 🙂

-Craving more?
-Stay in touch with me through social media at FacebookPinterest, Twitter and Instagram for all of the latest updates!
+Craving more delicious recipes?
+Stay in touch with me through social media on FacebookPinterest, and Instagram for all of the latest updates!

 INGREDIENTS